wdevore/Ranger-Dart/README.md

 - Optional Updates-per-second for slower devices.
 - Examples, starter templates and Unit tests.

+> Note: if you are interested in an Entity System approach to game development consider Dartemis.
+It is based off the concept of Data Oriented Design (DOD). **Ranger** has the ability to add "systems" and feed timing to them so you can effectively code in a hybrid design where some of your code is hierarchical through a scene graph and other portions are more "linear-ish" through DOD.
+For further reference [Aertemis](http://gamadu.com/artemis/).

 ###[Getting started](#getting-started)
 Where to start?
 Easy, just follow these steps: